Getting to Know Your Neighborhood: Allston

 158 Brighton Ave.

-Formerly called Harper’s Ferry, this music venue is a favorite of Allston residents, but attracts music lovers from all over Boston.
-It is known for hosting some of the nation’s best touring indie and alternative acts.
-Tickets are available at the Paradise Rock Club box office, 967 Comm Ave, Boston, 617-562-8800, and at the Music Hall itself one hour before events begin.
+Formerly called Harpers Ferry, this music venue has become a favorite of Allston residents and music lovers from all over Boston.
+It’s known for hosting some of the nation’s best touring indie and alternative acts.
+Tickets are available on Ticketmaster, at the Paradise Rock Club box office at 967 Commonwealth Ave., Boston, 617-562-8800, or at the Music Hall one hour before events begin.
 Check here for upcoming shows.
+Tickets are not replaceable, so treat them like cash.

 200 Brighton Ave.

-This dive bar is an Allston staple: the mostly-under-30 crowd gathers here on weekends to take advantage of the free darts and unlimited free popcorn, as well as the cheap pitchers of beer.
-Although food is not served and the bar is cash-only, the place is popular with students, who come to enjoy the pool table and jukebox.
-This is the place to go for a night of socializing, as the Sil is famous for attracting a wide spectrum of patrons from all of Boston’s scenes.
+This dive bar is an Allston staple.
+The mostly under-30 crowd gathers here on weekends to take advantage of free darts, free all-you-can-eat popcorn, and cheap pitchers of beer.
+Although food is not served and the bar is cash only, the place is popular with students, who come to enjoy the pool table, jukebox, dartboards, and weird computer games.
+This is the place to go for a chill night of socializing, as “the Sil” is famous for attracting a wide spectrum of patrons from all of Boston’s scenes.
 But be warned: single guys may have trouble getting in by themselves, so be sure to show up with a diverse group of friends.

 155 Harvard Ave.

-If you’re thinking about a tattoo, this is the place to come.
+If you’re thinking about a tattoo, this is the place to go.
 There are currently five artists on staff and consultations can be scheduled over the phone.
 Prices are lower than, or comparable to, other tattoo parlors in the area.
-If you’re a tattoo novice, you can flip through the artists’ portfolios to decide who can best draw what you have in mind.
-However, make sure you are over 18 years of age and bring an ID with you or service will be refused.
+If you’re a tattoo novice, you can flip through the artists’ portfolios on Regeneration’s website to decide who can best draw what you have in mind.
+However, make sure you are over 18 years of age and bring your ID with you, or service will be refused.

 180 Harvard Ave.

 This “new and recycled fashion” chain offers a counterpoint to Urban Renewals.
-The store is well organized by type of clothing and size, with a friendly staff and a wide selection.
-It sells both men’s and women’s clothing (including tons of shoes for both sexes).
-The store buys or exchanges clothes.
-Just make sure to call ahead (617-779-7901) to find out what styles it is interested in purchasing.
+The store is well organized, with clothing sorted by type and size.
+A higher-end thrift store, its clothes cost more than what you’ll pay at a typical thrift store, but discerning shoppers can find plenty of gems for decent prices.
+It has friendly staff and a wide selection, selling both men’s and women’s clothes, including tons of shoes for both sexes, and it buys and exchanges clothes as well.
+If you want to sell or exchange clothes, make sure to call ahead, 617-779-7901, to find out what they’re currently interested in purchasing.

 Getting there: By foot, walk down Comm Ave away from Kenmore Square.
 You’ll know you’ve reached Allston when the avenue veers left.
 By MBTA, take the Green Line B trolley to either Harvard Avenue or Packard’s Corner.